CCurl/cccForth/README.md

 ."       (?--?)
 Output a (possibly formatted) string.
 See (1).
 CR       (--)              Output a newline (#10,#13)
-EMIT     (c--)             Output c as a character
-KEY      (--c)             c: Next keyboard char, wait if no press yet KEY?     (--f)             f: FALSE if no keyboard press, else TRUE QTYPE    (a--)             Quick string output, no formatting.
+EMIT     (c--)             Output c as a character COUNT    (a--a n)          n: length of string at a (a must be NULL-terminated) TYPE     (a n--)           Output string at (standard Forth TYPE) KEY      (--c)             c: Next keyboard char, wait if no press yet KEY?     (--f)             f: FALSE if no keyboard press, else TRUE QTYPE    (a--)             Quick string output, no formatting.
 SPACE    (--)              Output a single SPACE
-ZLEN     (a--n)            n: length of string at a ZTYPE    (a--)             Output string at a.
+ZTYPE    (a--)             Output string at a.
 See (1).

-(1) Notes on .":
+(1) Notes on ." and ZTYPE:
-- This is NOT ansi-standard
+- ." is NOT ansi-standard
-- %d: print TOS as integer
+- %d: output TOS as integer
-- %x: print TOS as hex
+- %x: output TOS as hex
-- %b: print TOS as binary
+- %b: output TOS as binary
+- %c: output TOS as character
-- %n: print new-line
+- %n: output a new-line (13,10)
-- %q: print the quote (") character
+- %q: output the quote (") character

 example: : ascii $20 '~' for i i i i ." %n%d: (%c) %x %b" next ;